popsUlfr/nifty-mongoose-types/README.md

-mongoose-types - Useful types and type plugins for Mongoose
+nifty-mongoose-types - Useful types and type plugins for Mongoose
 ==============

+This is a fork of <https://github.com/bnoguchi/mongoose-types> since it was outdated and unmaintained.

 ### Types include: